fahmifj/fahmifj/README.md

 ## 💬 Hi there!
 I'm Fahmi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

-I'm a Cyber Security enthusiast.
-I love learning IT related stuff and share about them through writing or mentorship.
+Welcome to my github repository.

-I'm currently learning on these topics :
+I'm currently learning on these topics:

-- 🌱 Ethical Hacking
+  - 🕸 Web Application and Security
-- 🌱 Golang Microservices
+  - 🔧 Back-end Web Development with Go
-- 🌱 Windows and Linux System Administration
+  - 🐧 Windows & Linux System Administration

 You can access my previous learning materials on my github repositories (some are still on progress).